jesse-ai/docs/docs/getting-started/docker.md

 # Docker

 There's not just one correct way to use Docker; there's plenty.
-In this page however we'll describe a minimal setup ready to go using [docker  compose](https://docs.docker.com/compose).
+On this page, however, we'll describe a minimal setup ready to go using [docker compose](https://docs.docker.com/compose).

 If you're looking for a ready to work repository, see [jesse-stack-docker](https://github.com/jesse-ai/jesse-stack-docker).
 Click on `Use as template` and pull your forked repo locally.
-This repository use docker-compose file that includes different services: main jesse, postgres database, [jesse trade info](https://github.com/nicolay-zlobin/jesse-trades-info) web chart ui to explore backtest result.
-It mounts locally files to persist on you machine the database data contains trade history use for backtest, and your jesse strategy files:
+This repository uses a docker-compose file that includes different services: main jesse, postgres database, [jesse trade info](https://github.com/nicolay-zlobin/jesse-trades-info) web chart US to explore backtest result.
+It mounts locally files to persist on your machine the database data contains trade history use for backtest, and your Jesse strategy files:
 ```sh
 # docker-compose.yml
 version: '3.8'